ssp21/ssp21-spec/ssp21.md

 ## Extensible only to the extent necessary

 * Endpoints shall be able to identify the protocols version to each other during key exchange.
-* Must be secure against protocol downgrade attacks<del> (e.g. see Noise handshake)</del><!--- Noise is an implementaion detail, not a requirement. -->.
+* Must be secure against protocol downgrade attacks via a mechanism that fully authenticates the handshake.
 * The protocol shall use security-suite specifications to allow new algorithms to be used in future versions, or to provide more than one option for when algorithms, inevitably, are compromised.
 * The number of initial security suites will be limited to one or two, and will only support authentication.